lsymonds/Ears/README.md

 });
 ```

-`Moogie.Events` uses your dependency injection container as a factory to instantiate your event listeners on demand.
+`Ears` uses your dependency injection container as a factory to instantiate your event listeners on demand.
 Issue #8 is open for people to vote on and contribute to if there is a requirement to remove this dependency.

-## Getting logs from Moogie.Events
+## Getting logs from Ears

-`Moogie.Events` allows you to specify an `ILoggerFactory` within the `EventManagerOptions` class which will then
+`Ears` allows you to specify an `ILoggerFactory` within the `EventManagerOptions` class which will then
 be used to create a logger instance which will log to whatever providers you have configured.

-The `ILoggerFactory` can also be mapped automatically when registering `Moogie.Events` with your service collection by
+The `ILoggerFactory` can also be mapped automatically when registering `Ears` with your service collection by
-passing `true` as the second parameter to the `AddMoogieEvents` method.
+passing `true` as the second parameter to the `AddEars` method.

 ## Creating Events and Listeners